 We were told, “If you pay in full, we’ll give you $2,500 in credit.”

-Paying Back Rent to Ourselves
+Step 5: Paying Rent to Ourselves

 Our monthly payment was $1,400.
 If we wanted to make it less than that, we could have because we had room to do so.
 We could make that decision.
-We chose to stick with what we would have paid them anyway and started paying back rent to ourselves in our segregated account.
+We chose to stick with the sum we would have paid anyway and started paying it back to ourselves in our segregated account.

 We now had additional funds because we were still paying $302 from our credit cards into our segregated account.
 We could just use some of those funds to pay our rent.

 When it’s all said and done, we wrote a check to the leasing office for $12,900, but we maintained a payment back to our segregated account for $1,400 a month for 11 months.
 That’s a total 36.9% rate of return because, even though we got a $2,500 credit, what do people typically do with credit?

 When it comes to using the concept of infinite banking, your options are, well, infinite.